apostrophecms/seo/README.md

   }
 });
 ```

-This adds a Google Analytics tracking ID field to your global configuration.
+This adds a field in the global configuration for entering your Google Analytics Measurement ID (e.g., `G-XXXXXXXXXX`), which you can find in your Google Analytics account.

 ### Google Tag Manager Integration